MP 73

+The MP73 is currently being replaced by the MP 89 on Line 6.

 Santiago Metro has a forked version named NS 74.
-Also, the Mexico City Metro has another forked version named MP 82.
+The Mexico City Metro has another forked version named MP 82.

 History

-After equipping line 4 with rolling stock(MP 59), the RATP considers the conversion of iron lines to tires as too long and costly to be generalized within a timeframe compatible with the replacement of the oldest rolling stock.
-It then developed modern iron-based equipment, the MF 67, in order to quickly replace the old Sprague-Thomson trainsets.
-However, line 6 of the metro having an aerial route over almost half of its length, it is again equipment on tires that is chosen, in order to limit noise and vibrations with regard to local residents.
+After equipping Line 4 with rolling stock (MP 59), the RATP considered the conversion of iron lines to tires to be too long and costly to be completed within a timeframe compatible with the replacement of the oldest rolling stock.
+The RATP then developed modern iron-based equipment, the MF 67, in order to quickly replace the old Sprague-Thomson trainsets.
+However, Line 6 of the metro having an aerial route over almost half of its length, it is again equipment on tires that is chosen, in order to limit noise and vibrations with regard to local residents.

-This new equipment, named MP 73, has a different appearance from the other series of equipment on tires, with angular faces similar to the MF 67, and a new royal blue livery (strong medium blue) at the bottom of the body, and light gray (limit white cream) at the top in order to better withstand the passage to the washing machine and especially the constraints of a largely outdoor operation.
-The interior is uniformly very light grey.
-The trains have five cars, two of which are motor cars with driver's cabins, one motor car without a cabin, a first-class trailer and a second-class one.
-The bogies are equipped with “ZZ” ribbed tires to improve grip on overhead sections in rainy weather.
+This new equipment, named MP 73, has a different appearance from the other series of equipment on tires, with angular faces similar to the MF 67.
+The MP 73 was first released with a livery consisting of strong blue at the bottom of the body, and light gray at the top in order to better withstand pressure washing as well as the constraints of a largely outdoor operation.
+The interior was uniformly very light grey.
+However, they were since repainted with blue, green and yellow interiors and the standard RATP paint on the outside.
+The MP73 trains have five cars, two of which are motor cars with driver's cabins, one motor car without a cabin, and two standard passenger cars.
+The bogies are equipped with "ZZ" ribbed tires to improve grip on outdoor sections of the track in rainy weather.

-The fifty MP 73 trainsets built in 1974 in record time, were put into service between July 1 and 31, 1974.
-They are particularly appreciated by local residents for their much lower noise than the old iron trains they replace: According to the measurements taken on the viaducts during commissioning, at equal speed and at the height of the first floor of the buildings, the MP 73 reaches 67.5 dB(A) against 80 dB(A) for the Sprague-Thomson trains.
+The fifty MP 73 trainsets built in 1974 were put into service between July 1 and July 31, 1974.
+They are particularly appreciated by local residents for their much lower noise levels than the old iron wheel trains they replace: According to the measurements taken on the viaducts during commissioning, at equal speed and at the height of the first floor of the buildings, the MP 73 reaches 67.5 dB(A) against 80 dB(A) for the Sprague-Thomson trains.
 Inside the trains, the noise measured also drops sharply, from 82 to 64 dB(A).

-The trains ran on automatic pilot from February 10, 1975.
-Until 1975, they ran alongside the few remaining Sprague-Thomson trains on line 6.
-Some trains are immediately transferred to reinforcement, until 1979, on line 4, and, until 1999, on line 11:
+Until 1975, the MP 73s ran alongside the few remaining Sprague-Thomson trains on Line 6.
+Some MP 73 trains were transferred to reinforce line 4 (until 1979) and line 11 (until 1999).